pabloValderasGarcia/pabloValderasGarcia/README.md

 <div align="center">
 <h1 align="center">Hi 👋 I'm Pablo Valderas</h1>
 <h4 align="center">
-Web Application Developer and Administrator Information Systems with passion for their profession and excellent organizational skills.
-My interests go more focused on videogames developing.
+Web Applications and Artificial Intelligence & Big Data Developer with passion for my profession and excellent organizational skills.
 I consider that I have no difficulty working in a team and to adapt to all kinds of environments.</h4>
 </div>

 <div align="center">